awwaiid/thelackthereof/Projects.md

 * [[An Introduction to Programming via Perl]]

 == Inactive ==
 I probably won't be doing much with these.
 This ''could'' mean that they are in a fairly completed state.
-It could also mean that they are abandoned.
+It could also mean that they are abandonded.
 * [[OCaml GrabBag]] - Datastructure for a random-retrieval collection
 * [[OddMuse Pingback]] - A pingback server for oddmuse comment pages
 * [[OCaml Eval]] - Evaluate OCaml code dynamically
 * [[Graph Module]] - OddMuse plugin to make GraphViz graphs
-* [[The Fridge]] - A javascript/php refrigerator
+* [[The Fridge]] - A javascript/php refridgerator

 ----